joe307bad/points/Native.Points/README.md

     - Preview is very tall on android release build
     - Possibly create thumbnail on upload?
     - Remove preview functionality
-- [ ] Better align feed bullets
-    - Why are the bullets not loading automatically?
 - [ ] Add minor top padding to leaderboard left numbers
 - [ ] Deploy to Android
 - [ ] Deploy to iOS and Expo